-Let's (not) kick butt.
+Let's (not) kick butt

+Cigarette butts have been the single most collected item on the world’s beaches, with 4.5 trillion cigarettes dropped on streets worldwide.
+Two out of every three cigarettes end up wrongly disposed of.
+Cigarette butts are now clogging the oceans.
 When tossed into the environment, it is not just the cellulose acetate (plastic) that is harmful, the cigarette butt has multitudes of chemicals and heavy metals that are then absorbed into the surroundings.

 Scientists are studying and developing ways to recycle cigarette butts and there has been some progress in that area.
-My approach as a designer has been to create visual representations of the cigarette butts, by upcycling them into objects of daily use.
+My approach as a designer has been to create visual representations of cigarette butts, by upcycling them into objects of daily use.
 It acts as a reminder of the fact that your actions have consequences.
 Flicking a cigarette after having smoked is the most natural habitual action.
 However, collectively, it has a grave impact on the environment.
-This project demonstrates that there are better ways of disposal, better ways of treating waste.
+This project demonstrates that there are better ways of disposal and better ways of treating waste.

 Information submitted by the maker and edited by the Future Materials Bank.

 Cellulose acetate, enzyme based bleach, natural dyes, solvent, water